StevenAb/PennAppsXII/README.md

 # PennAppsXII
-PennAppsXII Project
+Our PennAppsXII project
-Provides a heat map of local crime data from the EveryBlock API and alerts users when they enter a high crime area.
+provides a heat map of local crime data from the EveryBlock API and alerts users when they enter a high crime area.